henpizza/NonogramSolver/README.md

 - Tried the functional API in the dev branch.
 It seems to be comparatively slow.

+- Simply training the same model several times (as a form of ensemble learning) helps only marginally.
+I might have to introduce some form of "forgetting" or the possibility of having different models.

 _Addendum_:
   In commit no. 9 I wrote: